ue22-p25/backend/notebooks/3-07-ws-socketio.md

-# Et les websocket ...
+# And websockets ...

 xxx WIP xxx

-pour l'instant c'est tel quel le texte Flask, à mettre à jour pour FastAPI
+for now this is the raw Flask text, to be updated for FastAPI

 xxx WIP xxx